 - Always eat a rainbow of colours every day from the fruits and veggies section.

-- If you have decided (as suggested) on going more plant based with your diet, then be sure to add extra calcium in the form of sesame seeds (tahini is a great sesame seed type butter or dip), oranges, sweet potatoes, tofu, fresh and dried figs, and lots of leafy green vegetables.
+- If you have decided (as suggested) on going more plant based with your diet, then be sure to add extra high calcium plant foods in the form of sesame seeds (tahini is a great sesame seed type butter or dip), oranges, sweet potatoes, tofu, fresh and dried figs, and lots of leafy green vegetables.